caseyconley/ConleyAirlines/README.md

 My aim was to simulate some very commonly performed actions that customers of airlines would like to know.
 This includes management of billing information, such as adding a credit card, deleting a credit card, or viewing all of your credit cards.

-The customer can also make a reservation, view their reservations, or
+The customer can also make a reservation, view their reservations, or cancel a reservation.

 ### Manager.java